DjedAlliance/Djed-Solidity-WebDashboard/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Pre-requisites

-We handle environment variables in `.env` files with default values in `env` folder, i.e. `src/env` contains `local.env` and `production.env` that contain default values for specified environments.
-If the repo is freshly cloned, you can copy `local.env` file to the root folder as `.env`.
+We handle environment variables in `.env` files with default values in [env/](./env/) folder, i.e. [env/](./env/) contains `*.env` files for specific environments.
+If the repo is freshly cloned, you can copy one of those files to the root folder as `.env`, `cp ./env/milkomeda-c1-testnet.env .env` is good enough for most cases.

+We use [nvm](https://github.com/nvm-sh/nvm) to handle the Node version, if you don't use `nvm`, the Node version can take from the [.nvmrc](./.nvmrc) file.

+Run `npm install` to download the project dependencies.

 ## Available Scripts